Overview of Magic

 - Auxiliary Benefit: +3 effects that may be distributed to spells and abilities in the magic including this magic type.

-- Overview: Blood Magic is a sinister and forbidden magical art that requires the user to expend their very life force in exchange for their powers.
+- Overview: Blood Magic is, in actuality, not magic at all, although considered a sinister and forbidden magical art that requires the user to expend their very life force in exchange for their powers, where combat arts require the power of the body and magic requires the power of the soul.
 In essence, Blood magic functions in a similar fashion to regular Caster type magic, with the notable difference being that HP must be expended in place of MP to cast spells.
 Spells in a magic that contains the Blood magic type can be turned into so-called "Blood Spells", which will exchange their usual MP cost for an HP cost, meaning that HP must be paid in order to cast the spell in question.
 If the magic in question uses the Solitary Benefit for Blood Magic, all spells in the Magic are automatically considered Blood spells.
 If Blood Magic is the only Magic type in the magic allowing for "Caster" type spells, all regular "Caster" type spells that do not belong to other spell categories (e.g. Requip, Summoning, etc.) must be designated as Blood spells.
 Blood spells cannot benefit from any kind of cost reduction under any circumstances.
 Spells and abilities belonging to the Supportive spell category cannot be designated Blood spells.
 HP expended to cast a Blood spell is permanently subtracted from the user's maximum HP for the rest of the thread they are used in and cannot be restored or healed in any way, only restoring when the thread in question is ended.
 The HP cost for Blood spells is based on their ranks.
 For details see the Tables and FAQ section.
 Only the Blood spells in question can be cast using HP, with associated effects still requiring MP to use when necessary.